-111) Nolene suspects that one of her new clients may be intentionally underreporting his taxable income.
+Level of Difficulty: 3 Haro Topic: Tax research 111.
+Nolene suspects that one of her new clients may be intentionally underreporting his taxable income.
 What are the potential ramifications to her client of this behavior?
 What are the consequences to Nolene if she assists the client in underreporting income?
 Any advice for Nolene?

-Answer: There are serious ramifications of committing fraud for both the taxpayer and the tax practitioner.
+There are serious ramifications of committing fraud for both the taxpayer and the tax practitioner.
 First, there is no statute of limitations on assessing tax due to fraudulent reporting.
 Thus, Nolene's client will be at risk for additional tax, interest, penalties, etc. for the period of time he commits fraud.
 Second, the penalties associated with fraud are substantial.
 In addition to having to pay the assessed tax and interest on the assessed tax (which can be quite substantial), the client may be subject to both civil and criminal penalties for fraud.
-Both penalt potentially substantial monetary fines, and the criminal penalty may include a prison term.
-For Nolene, assisting in fraud will clearly violate her professional responsibilities established b Statement on Standards for Tax Services, Circular 230, and her State Board of Accountancy.
-SI also be subject potentially to both civil and criminal penalties.
+Both penalties carry potentially substantial monetary fines, and the criminal penalty may include a prison term.

+For Nolene, assisting in fraud will clearly violate her professional responsibilities established by the Statement on Standards for Tax Services, Circular 230, and her State Board of Accountancy.
+She will also be subject potentially to both civil and criminal penalties.

-Nolene should discuss the severe negative consequences of committing tax fraud (civil and crir penalties) as well as her own professional standards with her client.
+Nolene should discuss the severe negative consequences of committing tax fraud (civil and criminal penalties) as well as her own professional standards with her client.
 If Nolene suspects that her client is not fully reporting his income, she should carefully consider terminating the client relationship.